davepinch/pinchy.cc/content/topics/government/united-states/supreme-court-of-the-united-states/supreme-court-of-the-united-states.md

 ---
-title: "Supreme Court of the United States" established by: Article Three of the United States Constitution highest court of: United States
+title: "Supreme Court of the United States" established by: Article III of the United States Constitution highest court of: United States
 ---